silvacms/documentation/source/extension/index.rst

 .. note::

-  It is the recommended way to add a released Silva extension to your Buildout directory, however it is the recommended way for Silva extension that you are *developing*.
+  It is not the recommended way to add a released Silva extension to your Buildout directory, however it is the recommended way for Silva extension that you are *developing*.